oceantracker/oceantracker/installing/installing.md

 To ensure python/ module compatibility, recommendation is to build a conda virtual environment with the given environment.yml file

+Due to version dependencies of modules outside oceantracker, it curently only works with python 3.10, bur not yet 3.11

 1. Install